Powerful words evoke feelings and drive action. They also have an important place in your job applications.

 “When I advise students on resume writing, I recommend that they complete a self-assessment of the skills they possess, and use words and language that correlate with the top skills employers are seeking,” Frost says, adding that these skills include:

-Power Words That Will Get You Anything You Want
+• Power Words that Will Get You Anything You Want

-The Importance of LinkedIn
+The Role of LinkedIn in Resume Words

 Hernandez recommends that applicants include at least the top 15 keywords for your industry and profession on your resume and cover letter.